jmgonzmart/GSoC_ML_gene_annot/README.md

 The main input data format for this project is a standard gene annotation format such as GTF or GFF3.
 The transcript and splice junction coordinates as well as their sequences will be extracted in order to obtain the relevant features by, for instance, comparing coordinates with existing annotation or repeat features.
 Help will be provided in this respect.

-The set of features and thresholds that we have used so far is orientative for this project.
+As mentioned above, the set of features and thresholds that we have used so far is by no means definitive.
 We encourage the student to investigate the use of additional features for both transcripts and splice junctions.